MatthijsBiondina/faq/eclipse-cyclone-dds.md

 - **openssl**: The basic binary for running OpenSSL.
 - **libssl-dev**: Development libraries for compiling applications that use OpenSSL.

+### 4. Skipping Iceoryx Installation for Now

+Although the official instructions suggest installing Iceoryx during this step for shared memory transport, this can cause build errors in some cases.
+It’s recommended to skip installing Iceoryx at this point and complete the Cyclone DDS installation first.
+You can revisit Iceoryx installation after Cyclone DDS is set up and working.

 ### 5. Install Bison (Optional)